-- Remove the dust cover from the hitch housing by using a small object, such as a flat screwdriver, to pry between the dust cover and hitch housing.
+- Use a thin object, such as a butter knife or flat blade screwdriver, to pry around the edges of tow hitch cover and release the 15 clips that secure the cover to the rear fascia.
 Store the dust cover in a secure location.

 - If necessary, remove the cotter pin from the locking bolt and slide the locking bolt out of the hitch assembly.